EasterCompany/Auto-Server/README.md

 some features may be specific to our development & hosting solutions but most will be useful to all developers regardless of your host method.

+## Patch Notes 0.3.3

+Listed below is `new features` & `bug fixes` for the next release. <br>
+Tasks marked (:heavy_check_mark:) have been completed. <br>
+Tasks marked (:x:) have been discarded. <br>
+Tasks left unmarked are currently in development or will begin development soon. <br>

+### New Features

+- Uninstall all clients
+- Uninstall a specific client
+- Install all clients
+- Install a specific client
+- Install server configuration files
+- Install server manage.py and settings.py

+### Bug Fixes

+...

 ## Install

 Install the `o script` (Overlord Script) file by running `manage.py` on your intended